nainarazz/nainacodes.com-old/content/posts/git-rebase-not-as-hard-as-you-think/git-rebase-not-as-hard-as-you-think.md

   - git
 ---

-When we are just starting out with Git, we usually first learn git commands like `add`, `commit`, `pull`, and `push`.
+When we are just starting out with git, we usually first learn git commands like `add`, `commit`, `pull`, and `push`.
 Then as we gain more confidence, we learn `git rebase`.
-This is because git rebase can be intimidating, even for experienced developers.
+Git rebase can be intimidating, even for experienced developers.
 But once you get to know the rules, I think it will be less daunting to use.
-It is a powerful tool that we can take advantage of to create a beautiful commit history.
-Let us see in this post what is git rebase and how we can take advantage of this powerful feature.
+It is a powerful tool that we can take advantage of to control commit history.
+Let us see in this post what git rebase is and how we can use it.

 ## git rebase vs git merge

 Git rebase is often considered as an alternative to git merge.
 When we rebase, we are applying commits of one branch on top of the commits of another branch.

 It is best understood with an example.
-Let us say you are developing a new feature for some app, so you `checkout -b feature` branch from `dev` branch.
+Let us say you are developing a new feature for some app, so you `git checkout -b feature` branch from `dev` branch.
 You work on your stuff and add your commits.
 Meanwhile, other developers have also worked on their stuff, and now you want to bring their changes into your branch.
 To do that, you could either do a merge or a rebase.

-Here is how our branch might look like after working on a feature branch.
+First, here is how our branch might look like after checking out a feature branch.

 ![commit history before rebase](./before_rebase.png)